-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information o additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.

-Secretary to the Board
+Clerk to the Board

-The Secretary to the Board is the contact point for the complainant and the Panel at Stage 3 and should:
+The Clerk to the Board is the contact point for the complainant and the Panel at Stage 3 and should:

-- ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR) - set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible
+- ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR) - set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible collate any written material relevant to the complaint (for example; stage 1 or 2 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale